Contents: Removal ↡ Installation ↡

-Attention!
-When checking the operation of the fuel injectors, never place your hands or any part of your body under the jet of fuel coming out of the injector.
-The fuel exits the nozzle at high pressure and can enter the body through the skin.
-It is recommended to have a specialist check the pressure injectors.
+Warning!
+When checking the operation of fuel injectors, never place your hands or any part of your body under the jet of fuel coming out of the injector.
+Fuel comes out of the injector under high pressure and can penetrate the body through the skin.
+It is recommended to entrust the work of checking the injectors under pressure to a specialist.

-When the engine is running, wear of the fuel injectors occurs and after a run of 100,000 km, it is necessary to repair or replace the fuel injectors.
-Check, repair and calibration of fuel injectors must be carried out by a specialist.
+When the engine is running, the fuel injectors wear out and after 100,000 km, it is necessary to repair or replace the fuel injectors.
+Checking, repairing and calibrating the fuel injectors should be done by a specialist.

-To determine a faulty injector, you need to make sure that the engine is working and the compression level is the same in all cylinders.
+To determine a faulty injector, you need to make sure that the engine is in good condition and the compression level is the same in all cylinders.

 Start the engine and warm it up to normal operating temperature.

-Loosen the fuel line union nut on the injector to be checked.
-Note if the engine speed has changed.
+Loosen the fuel line nipple nut on the injector being tested.
+Note whether the engine speed has changed.
 Perform the same test at fast idle.

-With a good fuel injector, there will be a clear decrease in engine speed, accompanied by its uneven operation.
-If the injector being checked is faulty, the change in engine speed will be insignificant and will disappear if an extraneous knock was previously present.
+If the fuel injector is in good condition, there will be a clear decrease in engine speed, accompanied by uneven operation.
+If the injector being tested is faulty, the change in engine speed will be insignificant and will disappear if there was an extraneous knocking noise before.

 A – fuel injector; B – gasket; C – high pressure pipeline; D – return fuel line; E – plug

-1. Remove the ground wire from the battery.
+1. Remove the ground cable from the battery.

 2. Remove the intake manifold.